alexguerra-dev/elegant-mess/README.md

 - [ ] Document a brainstorm about UI
 - [ ] Make website navigation
 - [ ] Make `Footer` and `Header` components
+  - [ ] Footer
+  - [ ] Header
 - [ ] Make _to do_ list application
   - [ ] See if I can use drag and drop.[^1]
 - [ ] Look into charting libraries
 - [ ] Implement a dark background
+  - [ ] Is there a way to propogate a dark background across all of the pages?
 - [x] Get the Site Live
   - [x] Make a github repo
   - [x] Make a Verecel site